redrocket-ctf/redrocket_blog/_posts/2017-11-27-TUCTF-CryptoClock.md

 After receiving the plain text, which is used as seed, we can compute the next random number.

-After way too much time of running the exploit locally and failing remotely, I realized that the server side used Python 2.
+After way too much time of running the exploit locally and failing remotely, I realized that the server side is using Python 2.
 The PRNG implementations between Python 2 (LCG) and Python 3 (Mersenne-Twister) do not have much in common.

 The final exploit looks like this: